National frameworks to address hate crime in Romania

 The system of providing support for victims of hate crimes is regulated by Law No. 211/2004 on measures to ensure that crime victims receive the necessary information, support and protection, as well as by the Code of Criminal Procedure, which represents the general legal framework for the protection and support of crime victims.
 According to this law, the Services for Supporting Victims of Crimes (SSVCs), together with the General Directorates of Social Assistance and Child Protection (47 in total at the national level), offer support and protection to victims of crime.
 Social services can also be offered by private providers and city halls.
 There are no public organizations providing specialist support specifically to hate crime victims.

 Civil society organizations (CSOs) offer support to victims either independently or in co-operation with public authorities.
-Law No. 211/2004 requires co-operation among the central and local public administration authorities, public institutions, CSOs and courts recognized by law to ensure crime victims' access to the necessary support and protection services.
+Law No. 211/2004 requires co-operation among the central and local public administration authorities, public institutions, civil society organizations (CSOs) and courts recognized by law to ensure crime victims' access to the necessary support and protection services.
 CSOs may organize a range of services for crime victims, such as psychological and financial support, shelter or legal assistance.
 According to the law, CSOs may benefit from subsidies from the state budget.
 There is, however, no quality control system for victim support service providers.
 The referral system relies on informal co-operation between CSOs and law enforcement.

 Support and protection services are provided at the request of the victim, free of charge and are not dependent on the active procedural involvement of the victim.
 Such services include the following: information on victims' rights; psychological counselling, and counselling on the risks of secondary and repeated victimization or intimidation and revenge; advice on the financial and practical aspects subsequent to the crime; social integration/reintegration services; emotional and social support for the purpose of social reintegration; information and counselling on the role of the victim in criminal proceedings, including preparation for participation in the trial.